apecloud/kubeblocks/docs/user_docs/lifecycle_management/restart/single_node.md

 ## Create a single-node cluster for a demo

 _Steps_:
 1. Prepare a YAML file for a single-node cluster.
 Below is the YAML file of the single-node cluster.
-You can find this demo file in `kubeblocks/example/dbaas`.
+You can find [this demo file, `cluster.yaml`](kubeblocks/examples/../../../../../../examples/dbaas/cluster.yaml), in [`kubeblocks/examples/dbaas`](https://github.com/apecloud/kubeblocks/tree/main/examples/dbaas).

 ```
 apiVersion: dbaas.kubeblocks.io/v1alpha1